15 Customer Service Scenarios to Troubleshoot Tight Corners

 EVEN MORE SCARED CUSTOMER: Hi!
 I just got your email.
 I’m super worried that hackers will steal my identity.
 What should I do?

 OPERATOR: Hi!
-First, stay calm cause we’ve got you covered on that.
+First, stay calm because we’ve got you covered on that.
 We are very sorry for putting you through this.
 The situation is already taken care of.
 You can be sure we’ve conducted a thorough inner investigation, which showed that no credit card data or personal information beyond your password was leaked.

-If you’ve changed your password as we recommended in our email, your data is secure with us.
+If you’ve changed your password, as we recommended in our email, your data is secure with us.

 We value the privacy of your information and have already implemented additional security measures to prevent such breaches in the future.